atanupal-nagarro/CarbonFootprintReducer/README.md

-This Java Swing application created by EcoVision Team enables you to reduce carbon footprint:
+This Java Swing application created by EcoVision Team enables you to reduce carbon footprint by compression or deletion based on different factors:

-Compress all images (JPG) and delete the original
-The program makes the pictures smaller (uses less space) and then removes the bigger, old ones.
+1. Compress all images (JPG) and delete the original The program makes the pictures smaller (1024x768 resolution) and compresses it and then removes the bigger, old ones.
 This saves storage and reduces carbon footprint.

-Delete all images of a specific city
+2. Delete all images of a specific city
 If you give the name of a city, the program looks at the photo’s GPS location and deletes only those pictures taken in that city.

-Delete all images of a specific country
+3. Delete all images of a specific country
 Similar to the city option, but works at the country level.

-Compress all videos and delete the original
+4. Compress all videos and delete the original
 Videos are made smaller (using FFmpeg) and the old large ones are deleted.

-Delete all picture files older than a specific year You enter a year (e.g., 2018).
+5. Delete all picture files older than a specific year You enter a year (e.g., 2018).
 The program deletes all photos taken before that year.